 What to expect

 In about 48 hours, you should receive an initial email response from me confirming I received your request.
-If you don’t receive an email within 48 hours, absolutely feel free to send me another email or hit me up on social media.
+If you don’t receive an email within 48 hours, absolutely feel free to send me another email.

 If I do not plan to review your show, you will receive a stock response letting you know.
-Please take this as me tacitly letting you know that your show was not for me.
 If you would still like feedback on your show, you could take this opportunity to use me as a consultant, should you so choose.
-I will never turn down a review request for more potential work as a consultant.

 Thank you for your work!